Advances in Bayesian random partition models: A comprehensive review: Posterior distributions on the partitions

 \subsubsection{Maximum a posteriori.}

 From a decision-theoretic perspective, it is reasonable to seek the optimal partition that minimizes a posterior expected loss function:

-where $p(\rho_n | y_1, \ldots, y_n)$ is the posterior distribution of the partition $\rho_n$.
+where $p(\rho_n | y_1, \ldots, y_n)$ is the posterior distribution of the partition $\rho_n$, and $L(\cdot)$ is a loss function.
 One possible approach is to select the Maximum a Posteriori (MAP) clustering, which corresponds to the optimal Bayesian estimate under the 0-1 loss function $L(\rho_n, \hat{\rho}_n) = \mathbb{I}[\rho_n \neq \hat{\rho}_n]$.
 However, the estimated MAP obtained from an MCMC output is unlikely to be representative, as a comprehensive exploration of the partition space is infeasible.
 Additionally, this loss function does not consider any notion of similarity between partitions.

 \cite{dahl2009modal} proposes an algorithm to derive the MAP partition for a class of univariate product partition models.
 This algorithm guarantees finding the maximum a posteriori clustering or, at the very least, the maximum likelihood clustering when the partition model can be expressed in terms of a product partition distribution.
 The algorithm of \cite{dahl2009modal} can be applied when two conditions are met: the components in the modal clustering do not overlap (i.e., $S_h$ does not contain integers between the smallest and largest integers in $S_k$, or vice versa), and the cohesion function $c(S)$ depends only on the number of items contained in $S$.
 This algorithm can be highly efficient since it requires only $n(n+1)/2$ evaluations.
 However, it is restricted to univariate observations and does not provide an estimation error quantification.
 The algorithm is implemented in the \texttt{modalclust} package in \texttt{R}.